EzraEdgerton/twitter_search/twitter-network-creator/README.txt

  	the third term is an optional '-a' or '-all' which if included would run the search treating each of the subsequent search terms equally, rather than filtering out only tweets containing the first term.

  	the next arguments are the search terms you are looking for.
-If the search terms are hashtags (e.g. #BlackLivesMatter) include the hashtag with a preceding \, if it is a username or plain text just leave it as such.
+If the search terms are hashtags (e.g. #BlackLivesMatter) exclude the hashtag.
 If this term includes spaces, every space must have a backslash immediately preceding it.

  	!!!!
  	Remember, spaces  and special characters in terminal must be written with a preceding '\' otherwise they will be interpreted as seperate arguments.